On This Page:

 By Fax or Mail – send your name, residential address, mailing address (if any), date of birth, signature, and election(s) for which you are requesting a ballot to (407) 254-6598 or P.O.
 Box 562001, Orlando, FL 32856-2001.

-Your absentee ballot will not count if the signature on the absentee return envelope does not match the signature on file.
+Your vote-by-mail ballot will not count if the signature on the return envelope's voter certificate does not match the signature on file.
 Signatures often change due to age, injury or illness.
 Update your signature by completing a Florida Voter Registration Application form.

-Want to know if we received your voted absentee ballot?
+Want to know if we received your voted vote-by-mail ballot?
 Click here to track the status of your ballot.